 The Executive Development Program (EDP) is an immersive competitive strategy simulation that draws out the connection between management decisions and business results.
 Participants become senior management of a fictitious company and run the business over a five-year period.
 The teams are either service providers or product makers for a medical device, competing on issues that include price, R&D, availability, and marketing.

-Designed to support curriculum, the game presents a unique opportunity to see how the dynamic complexity of all functional areas of a business come together in executing a strategy for shareholder value, with participants given the ability to try on a new role outside their real-life functional area and, in the process, gain invaluable gain perspective augmented by new expertise.
+Designed to support curriculum, the game presents a unique opportunity to see how the dynamic complexity of all functional areas of a business come together in executing a strategy for shareholder value, with participants given the ability to try on a new role outside their real-life functional area and, in the process, gain invaluable new perspectives through experiential, experimental learning.
 The point of the simulation is not necessarily to win; rather, it offers a safe environment to experiment – even to the point of failure – in which to learn about the consequences and the limits of what is possible.